 While not absolutely necessary it’s always a good idea to at least create a webmaster@YOURDOMAIN email account to have for installing WordPress and separating the technical admin from your normal user account on the site.

-Here’s another quick video that walks you through the process of setting up an email account through your HostGator (if you picked another hosting provider this video may or may not be accurate for you depending which control panel software panel they offer) cPanel control panel and then accessing it online:
+Here’s another quick video that walks you through the process of setting up an email account through your cPanel control panel and then accessing it online:

 Install Let’s Encrypt SSL Through cPanel:

-But if you used any other hosting service hopefully it’s one that provides free SSL certificates via Let’s Encrypt and you can easily create and install the certificate following the process displayed in this short video:
+BanProNET offers free SSL but if you use any other hosting service (hopefully it’s one that provides free SSL certificates via Let’s Encrypt) you can easily create and install the certificate following the process displayed in this short video:

-HostGator provides an easy-button approach to quickly installing and setting up WordPress on your domain that requires zero technical skills.
-Here’s a short video that walks you through the simple process with a Hostgator account.
-If you purchase hosting elsewhere then they may offer a similar installation process through a cPanel addon called Softalicious, but you will have to see if they do or not and the process will be slightly different from HostGator’s QuickInstall:
+CPanel (with Softaculous) provides an easy-button approach to quickly installing and setting up WordPress on your domain that requires zero technical skills.
+Here’s a short video that walks you through the simple process.

 That’s it, you’ve now got a domain name, hosting and WordPress up and running.